 What are the best ways to get iodine supplementally?
 Although Lugol’s and SSKI are sometimes useful, I recommend nascent iodine, sometimes called atomic iodine, where iodine is in a free ionic state, unbound to another atom.
 Nascent, colloidal iodine is more readily absorbed by the body than other forms, which means it is more bioavailable.Global Healing Center's certified organic nascent iodine supplement, Detoxadine, is a colloidal suspension, which means the iodine atoms are suspended in another substance, in this case, vegetable glycerin, which is better than alcohol.
 Not only is glycerin a better solvent for iodine, but it’s also healthier since ethanol alcohol is typically manufactured from genetically modified (GMO) corn.

-For more information, check out Dr. Group’s Everything You Need to Know About Iodine Webinar!
+For more information, check out Dr. Group’s Everything You Should Know About Iodine Webinar!

 How about you?
 Do you try to get your iodine from food or do you take an iodine supplement?
 What sort of results have you experienced?
 Tell us your story in the comments below.